Is Context Everything?

-In a world where the pace of change – technological, political, economic – is ever accelerating, having a grip on context and trying to understand an issue from more than one perspective, has never been more important.
+In a world where the pace of change – technological, political, economic – is accelerating, having a grip on context and trying to understand an issue from more than one perspective, has never been more important.

 For example, how does the West deal with the challenge of a revanchist Russia under Putin?

 Central and Eastern European expert, Chris Donnelly believes the crucial point is that the West has lost interest in attempting to understand Russia and Putin.
-Unlike most of today’s Western rulers, Putin didn’t come of age in a peacetime environment under a rules-based system.
+Unlike many of today’s Western rulers, Putin didn’t come of age in a peacetime environment under a rules-based system.